 After 25 years in CEO roles at three not-for-profit children’s services organizations in Ontario, I retired and began pursuit of the ‘post-work’ journey.
 My blog aims to inspire readers to achieve a fulfilling and happy retirement.

 There is also a selfish reason for blogging — it keeps my brain active as I write about experiences, thoughts and life changes during retirement.

-Postworksavvy blog posts describe aspects of lifestyle, personal growth, aging, and use of time during that wonderful phase of life when career worries end.
-Readers embarking on or contemplating their own retirement will find inspirational, smart, and creative tips for aging successfully, achieving optimal wellness and living a full life without work.
-As I deal with inevitable successes, struggles and life changes of aging, I reflect on what I learn and how I use these lessons to keep growing.
+Postworksavvy blog posts describe aspects of lifestyle, personal growth, ageing, and use of time during that wonderful phase of life when career worries end.
+Readers embarking on or contemplating their own retirement will find inspirational, smart, and creative tips for ageing successfully, achieving optimal wellness and living a full life without work.
+The blog posts deal with the inevitable successes, struggles and life changes of ageing with reflections on what I’ve learned and how I use these lessons to keep growing.

-In my younger years I earned masters degrees in business administration (MBA) and social work (MSW).
-My busy professional career included work as an advocate, a social worker, a family and marital therapist, and a mental health specialist.
-I held leadership positions in both large and small organizations as a senior executive.
+In my younger years, I earned masters degrees in business administration (MBA — Wilfrid Laurier University) and social work (MSW — McGill University).
+My busy professional career included work as a public affairs advocate, a social worker, a family and marital therapist, and a mental health specialist.
+I held leadership positions as the senior executive in both large and small organizations.
 Having fulfilled my professional and career dreams, my retirement challenge is to enjoy a new life without formal commitments, obligations or responsibilities.

-I am a happy, relatively healthy, wife, mother, and grand-mother living with my husband in a small Southwestern Ontario city.
-Blessed with a cottage at Lake Huron (Grand Bend), I enjoy spending time on the beach, reading, writing, relaxed entertaining, and the company of family and friends who visit and provide great diversions.
+I am a happy, relatively healthy, wife, mother, and grandmother living with my husband in a small Southwestern Ontario city.
+Blessed with a cottage at Lake Huron, I enjoy spending time on the beach, reading, writing, relaxed entertaining, and the company of family and friends who visit and provide great diversions.